sendgrid/docs/content/docs/glossary/domain-authentication.md

 <call-out>

-In an attempt to clarify complex functionality, SendGrid is upgrading the name of Whitelabel.
-A whitelabel is now generally called sender authentication.
-A domain whitelabel is now called domain authentication.
-A link whitelabel is now called link branding.
-An IP Whitelabel is now called reverse DNS.
+In an attempt to clarify complex functionality, SendGrid is upgrading the name of White-label.
+A white-label is now generally called sender authentication.
+A domain white-label is now called domain authentication.
+A link white-label is now called link branding.
+An IP White-label is now called reverse DNS.

 </call-out>